TatendaWilliams/index.html/README.md

 Greetings👋

 This weather app was developed as part of my final project in the SheCodes bootcamp.
 It provides real-time weather data for any location, featuring current temperature, humidity, and weather conditions.
-The app integrates with the OpenWeatherMap API to fetch and display accurate weather information 👩‍💻😊
+The app integrates with the <a href="https://openweathermap.org/">OpenWeatherMap API</a> to fetch and display accurate weather information 👩‍💻😊

 ## Languages & tools